ElementsProject/elementsproject.github.io/elements-code-tutorial/reissuing-assets.md

 RITRECADD=$(e2-cli getnewaddress)
 ~~~~

-Send the token from Alice's wallet to Bob's new address as if it were any other asset: (we'll use the hex of the token to say what type of asset we are sending and generate a block so the transaction confirms)
+Send the token from Alice's wallet to Bob's new address as if it were any other asset.
+We'll use the hex of the token to say what type of asset we are sending and also generate a block so the transaction confirms:

 ~~~~
 e1-cli sendtoaddress $RITRECADD 1 "" "" false $TOKEN